-Subsequent to March 31, 2023, the Company invested in two real estate properties for an aggregate investment amount (including acquisitionrelated costs) of \$6.2 million and invested \$1.6 million in new and ongoing construction in progress and reimbursements to tenants for development, construction and renovation costs related to properties leased from the Company.
+Subsequent to March 31, 2024, the Company invested in 20 real estate properties for an aggregate investment amount (including acquisition-related costs) of \$52.8 million and invested \$7.4 million in new and ongoing construction in progress and reimbursements to tenants for development, construction and renovation costs related to properties leased from the Company.
+In addition, the Company invested \$0.8 million in mortgage loans receivable subsequent to March 31, 2024.

-Subsequent to March 31, 2023, the Company sold its investments in two real estate properties for an aggregate gross sales price of \$3.2 million and incurred \$0.2 million of disposition costs related to these transactions.
+Subsequent to March 31, 2024, the Company sold its investment in two real estate properties for an aggregate gross sales price of \$1.3 million and incurred approximately \$50,000 of disposition costs related to this transaction.